 A narrow country road traces the pass along a series of five sparkling lakes and through a countryside filled with green pastures and sheep.
 The route starts at Kate Kearney’s Cottage in the north and ends at Lord Brandon’s Cottage in the south.

 Stretching for 7 miles (11 km) point-to-point, the road is a popular walking destination due to the incredible mountain scenery onhand.
-You can also hire a jaunting car (pony and trap) to see the Gap of Dunloe or ride a bike through it as well.
+You can also hire a jaunting car (pony and trap) to see the gap or ride a bike through it as well.

 Since I’m rather obsessed with hiking, however, it’s not much of a surprise that I would choose walking as my preferred form of transportation.